Jay O’Brien, LifeNet Program Director

 One challenge we face is recognizing and addressing when our own expectations and the expectations of clients and their family members move out of alignment.
 Sometimes these challenges are initially apparent, or arise during the client-provider relationship.
 We would like to share the approach we use in the LifeNet case management program to set mutually agreed expectations and to manage misalignment if it arises.
 We hope sharing our process can help both providers and clients think about each other’s perspectives while navigating expectations.

 First, setting and conveying initial expectations is paramount.
 Prior to a provider “setting” the expectation, listening to the expectations of the client and family is critical.
 This can be done simply by asking what they hope to see happen, or more specifically exploring the challenges and successes they anticipate entering this new relationship.

-As providers of AANE’s LifeNet independent living support program, we work to be as clear and concise as possible about who we are (a growing team of clinical & non-clinical professionals), what we provide (clinical case management plus direct care and assistance), who we serve (adults 21+ with an Asperger profile), and how we support those in our program (strengths-based, adult-centric philosophy leveraging AANE’s expertise in neurodiverse populations).
+As providers of AANE’s LifeNet independent living support program, we work to be as clear and concise as possible about who we are (a growing team of clinical & non-clinical professionals), what we provide (clinical case management plus direct care and assistance), who we serve (Autistic adults 21+), and how we support those in our program (strengths-based, adult-centric philosophy leveraging AANE’s expertise in neurodiverse populations).